About Charles Ray

 Following his work on the Hill, Charles returned home to attend the University of North Carolina School of Law.
 There he was a member of the Moor Court Competition team that won first place in oral advocacy and second place for best brief.
 His team represented the School in the national Moot Court Competition.
 He also served as managing editor of the School’s Journal of International Law and Commercial Regulation.
 He was admitted to the North Carolina bar following graduation.

 Following law school, Charles worked in the Office of the Chief Counsel, Internal Revenue Service, Washington, D.C.
 There he served as senior advisor in the Interpretative Division and the International Division.
 Charles updated the International Division’s manual on information gathering abroad and counseled the competent authority on a variety of issues.
 Charles devised the IRS’s winning argument in two cases decided by the United States Supreme Court and twice received the Chief Counsel’s Award for Outstanding Performance.

 Consistently awarded the highest rating in legal ability and ethical standards by his peers, Charles’s diverse experience benefits companies and individuals of all earning and income levels.
-Highly accessible, he works diligently to quickly and expertly solve legal problems, whether it is structuring domestic and foreign commercial transactions, or resolving controversies with federal and local taxing authorities.
+Highly accessible, he works diligently to quickly and expertly solve legal problems, whether it is structuring domestic and foreign commercial transactions, or resolving controversies with federal, state and local taxing authorities.
 His track record of success is well-documented and punctuated by a personable, yet professional, communication style.
-Visit his website at www.charlesraylaw.com.
-Email him at firstname.lastname@example.org.
+His website is www.charlesraylaw.com.
+Email him at email@example.com.
 Call him at 202-824-8123 or toll free at 1-877-839-5013.